Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

  - Don’t fill your slides with text, you want people to focus on what you’re saying.
  - Think about how much time you have and how much time you need to explain the different parts of your report.
 You don’t want to have to rush through the information and speak quickly.
  - Include images, diagrams and videos to help illustrate your message.
-Ensure that they are good quality.
+Ensure that they are of good quality.
  - Keep the aesthetic simple and professional, you don’t want your presentation to distract people from what you’re saying.
  - Use transitions and effects in moderation.
 They can be distracting and look unprofessional.
  - Plan the slides so they synchronise with what you’re saying.
 Know when to switch between them.

-Think about how the slides will compliment what you’re actually saying.
+Think about how the slides will complement what you’re actually saying.
 A good presentation involves skilled public speaking and a planned presentation.

 ### 4. Presentation skills